-MASSARO: Additional questions?
+Mr. MASSARO.
+Additional questions?
 Right there.
 Right next to you, Katya.

-Q: I wanted to call attention to the best and the worst of Russia.
+QUESTIONER.
+I wanted to call attention to the best and the worst of Russia.
 One, to stress the best, today is Lyudmila Alexeyeva's 90th birthday.
-For those who don't know her name, she's the longstanding chairwoman of the Moscow Helsinki Group and, you know, usually referred to as the doyenne of the Russian and, before that, the Soviet human rights movement.
+For those who don't know her name, she's the longstanding chairwoman of the Moscow Helsinki Group and usually referred to as the doyenne of the Russian and, before that, the Soviet human rights movement.

-I wanted to ask a question to - perhaps to Anders about something - a rumor I've heard for many years, which is that Putin is probably the richest man in the world.
-For many years I heard that he's worth 70 billion (dollars).
-Now I've heard an updated figure of 120 billion (dollars).
+I wanted to ask a question to-perhaps to Anders about something-a rumor I've heard for many years, which is that Putin is probably the richest man in the world.
+For many years I heard that he's worth 70 billion [dollars].
+Now I've heard an updated figure of 120 billion [dollars].

 You pointed out why people inside Russia unfortunately don't seem to be able to afford, literally or figuratively, to refer to that fact, if it is a fact, but I wanted to get your reaction to that.
-Thank you.

-MASSARO: Before Dr. Aslund speaks, do you mind giving your name and organization?
-I know who you are, but if -
+Mr. Massaro.
+Before Dr. Aslund speaks, do you mind giving your name and organization?
+I know who you are, but if--

-Q: Well, the previous speaker didn't, so I didn't either.
+QUESTIONER.
+Well, the previous speaker didn't, so I didn't either.

-MASSARO: Right.
-Yeah.
-Sorry.
-I - that was my fault.
+Mr. Massaro.
+Right.
+Yes, sorry, that was my fault.
 I should have brought that up.

-Q: Cathy Cosman.
+Questioner.
+Cathy Cosman.
 I'm recently retired from the U.S. Commission on International Religious Freedom.

-MASSARO: All right.
+Mr. Massaro.
+All right.
 Great.